 I have to be honest.
 I did not expect to love Vietnam as much as I did.
 I imagined it the way many travel bloggers depict it — a tropical place with abundant and extremely cheap street food, and nearly as prolific and parsimonious backpackers.
 This was probably colored by my most recent experience in South East Asia last summer when I visited Siem Reap, an otherwise sleepy town that is dominated by the tourism trade due to its proximity to the Angkor temples.

 I admit I am wary of comparatively affluent, Western backpackers using South East Asia as a marching ground for their wanderlust and self-appointed mission to ‘find themselves’ in a mode that can feel exploitative.
-But everyone, and especially young people, should feel free to make mistakes and explore without the burden of judgment; their experiences shape what kinds of people they will become.
+But everyone, and especially young people, should feel free to explore without the burden of judgment; their experiences shape what kinds of people they will become.
 Who am I to judge?
 I belong to this category too.
-I hope that contact with Asian cultures grants a broader perspective and shapes cultural sensitivity, rather than encouraging hit and run tourism due to its relative affordability.
+I hope that contact with Asian cultures grants a broader perspective and shapes cultural sensitivity, rather than encouraging hit-and-run tourism due to its relative affordability.
 But really, I do judge you if you visit a place for the first time and your only memories are from the inner organs of bars.
 There is more to a place than its booze (even if that is sometimes a significant part of a place).

 Vietnam seems deeply affected by the memory of war and the scars of foreign intervention.
 Agent Orange seemed horrible in history books, but the reality of it was even more gruesome when faced with pictorial evidence at the War Remnants Museum.
 After seeing this, I declared in my own mind my intent pacifism.
 And yet, I question myself even on this platform.
 Is it enough to disavow war?
 Can a passive pacifist change the course of future armed conflicts?
 How do you honor pacifism while respecting those who sacrificed themselves for a conflict imposed by higher powers?

 But, aside from the heavy historical introspection, I am happy to have discovered Saigon is a metropolitan city full of young people chasing dreams.
 I am grateful I came into contact with Vietnamese peers of my own age group who helped me to see it from the perspective of the ‘New Vietnam’; an emerging economy with a creative and entrepreneurial class.
-Thanks to my friend Dan, I met such kind people with an appreciation for mixed media, literature, and music.
+Thanks to my friend Dan, I met supremely kind people with an appreciation for mixed media, literature, and music.
 Having a connection with young people from far flung places makes your experience seem not that dissimilar.

 Since a couple friends have asked, we enjoyed Piu Piu for dancing, The Lunch Lady for the bomb-est streetside noodles (featured on Bourdain’s No Reservations), Bánh Mì Huỳnh Hoa (beware the light green chilis though!), and this Phuong spot for phở (conveniently around the corner from the Lunch Lady).